 To put this in perspective, let’s review a couple of different scenarios.

 In the first instance, you promote common consumer goods from Amazon that cost between $10 and $20.
 The affiliate program pays a 5% commission per sale, so you’ll get $0.50 to $1 per sale.

 If you were to convert 10% of your traffic, it would take 10 visitors to make $1 and 1,000 visitors to make $100.

 Now compare this to an affiliate program where you promote a $100 product and earn 50% or $50 per sale.

 With this offer, you only need two sales to make $100.
 This means that you could convert 1% of your traffic and it would only take 200 visitors to make $100.

-There are three key factors that will determine your level of affiliate commissions; product price, commission rates, and recurring payments.
+Three key factors will determine your level of affiliate commissions: product price, commission rates, and recurring payments.

 In nearly every affiliate program, the product’s sales price will affect how much you earn for each sale.
 This is because most programs pay you a percentage of each sale.
 Others, pay a fixed amount that is reflective of the item’s price and the potential lifetime value of the customer.

 For example, the Shopify affiliate program will pay you two times the subscriber’s first monthly fee.